fuyboo/SPARTA/README.md

 ### PTK7 aptamers prediction
-Through the previous classification of the aptamer family, a total of 2,395 aptamer sequences binding to the PTK7 protein were identified.
+Through the previous classification of the aptamer family, aptamer sequences binding to the PTK7 protein were identified.
 Based on these sequences, we trained the FCNARRB model（https://github.com/turningpoint1988/fcnarbb）, enabling accurate prediction of whether unknown sequences can bind to the PTK7 protein.

 ```